nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 *expense*, *loan*, and *saving* of the added records.

 #### 4.2.1 Current Implementation
-The `list` feature is supported by the `Listcommand`.
+The `list` feature is supported by the `ListCommand`.
 The user will enter `list` and followed up with the available options, `{-e, -l, -s, -a}`, and the `ParserHandler` will parse the input for `CommandHandler` to create the `ListCommand` object.
-The program then proceeds to call the `execute()` method, and the record's information will be displayed onto the screen.
+The program then proceeds to call the `execute()` method, and the record's information will be displayed on the screen.

 ![ListFeatureSequenceDiagram](img/ListFeatureSequenceDiagram.png)\
-_Figure x: Sequence Diagram for `ListCommand`_
+_Figure 14: Sequence Diagram for `ListCommand`_

 > 📝 The sequence diagram starts from Step 2 onward.

-Given below is an example usage scenario of how `ViewCommand` behaves at each step.
+Given below is an example usage scenario of how `ListCommand` behaves at each step.

 ***Step 1:***\
 The user execute the `list` command with one of the available options, `{-e, -l, -s, -a}`.
 The program